10 (actually useful) first date tips: advice from the experts

 2. What if I get nervous before my first date?

-If you're battling the date-related stomach butterflies then congratulations – you’re completely normal.
+If you're battling the first date stomach butterflies then congratulations – you’re completely normal.
 In fact, if it’s any comfort, your date is probably nervous too!
 Apprehension can strike down the most seasoned dater but, luckily, there are ways to beat it.
 In a TED talk, social psychologist Amy Cuddy advises standing tall and open in times of stress, as such ‘power stances’ can raise levels of testosterone and cortisol, boosting confidence and quelling nerves.2

 3. Do you have any online dating safety tips?